-Is Kanye mentally ill?
+Is Kanye West mentally ill?
 Perhaps.
 Would he benefit from psychological help?
 Absolutely.
-Is he really that different from the rest of us?
+So, is he really that different from the rest of us?
 Maybe not as much as we’d like to think.
-Kanye West’s mental health: an analysis.

 Kanye West is at it again.
 The erratic and confusing (although sometimes amusing) antics of Kanye continue to dominate the entertainment industry.
-However, recent developments have started to cast a cloud over how amused or concerned people are about Kanye West and his mental health.
+However, his recent comments on slavery as well as endorsing Donald Trump’s presidency have started to cast a cloud over how amused or concerned people are about Kanye West and his mental health.
 In truth, people have been speculating about his mental and emotional wellbeing for some time.

 Kanye West may be a narcissist, but who isn’t these days?

 Research reveals that people born between the early 1980s and the early 2000s are the most narcissistic, individualistic, and self-absorbed generation in recorded history.
 Why would we think Kanye West wouldn’t befall the same fate?
 Although he was born in 1978, his target audience fits that age range.
 Kanye has a very high, perhaps inflated, sense of himself, his talent, and his importance.
 Trust me when I declare he’s not the only person who exhibits narcissistic traits.